 One of the biggest deterrents to a person who feels they are owed compensation or they have a particular dispute to resolve, is the idea of high County Court fees.
 The legal system has a perception among some people of being a high cost venture, but the reality is that the relative steepness of the County Court fees is dependent on the nature of the case that is being presented.

-Being a 21st century court, there will be a large array of payment methods available that can be utilised to pay court fees.
+As we live in the 21st Century, there will be a large array of payment methods available that can be utilised to pay court fees.
 The most popular methods are online transactions and the use of debit or credit cards, but a person may use postal orders, cheques or cash to make the payment.

 County Court fees